 - Walmart processes 1 million customer transactions per hour

-- Amazon sells 600 items per second—and in fractions of a second makes recommendations based on these purchases
+- Amazon sells 600 items per second—and makes recommendations based on these purchases

-To make this shift, everyone in the company—not just data scientists—must dig into and leverage behavioral data to answer key questions, make better decisions and build products that consumers love.
+To make this shift, everyone in the company—not just data scientists—must dig into and leverage behavioral data.
 Data delivers new value by delivering deeper insights into customers, partners and the business overall.
+This helps organizations:

 “These companies are leveraging users’ behavioral data as a direct line of communication to inform business decisions,” Alexander said.